abinit/abiconfig/README.md

 Use:

-    $ abiconf.py hostname zenobe
+    $ abiconf.py hostname nic5

-to list the configuration files available for the ``zenobe`` machine.
+to list the configuration files available for the ``nic5`` machine.
 If the machine name is not provided, the full list of configuration files is printed.

 Use: